gr3y6h0st/gr3y6h0st.github.io/_posts/2019-04-07-Introduction.md

 So I joined...

-...got selected (WhooooHOOOOO!)...
+...got selected as a scholar!
+(WhooooHOOOOO!)...

 ...and graduated the Android Nanodegree Program as of November 2018!

 However, as anyone in the tech industry knows, things constantly evolve and do so at a rapid rate!

 I'll be using this site to document and showcase my work throughout my journey to understanding and keeping pace with the latest libraries and methodologies in Android Development.
+In the future, I plan to use follow up posts to tease the projects I've been (or will be) working on.
+Checkout my projects page for a more visual look at my work.
+My Github will also be available in my info section for anyone trying to get an in-depth look at my code.

 If you got this far.
 Thanks for reading! :)

+Brb.
+Getting back to the grind.

+- JD